Evolving Patterns in Kanjivarams

 Generally, starch is added during the weaving process to make the Kanjivaram silk saree a little bit stiffer and hence easier to weave.
 However, these days softer weaves are much more preferred.
 The softness makes the saree easier to drape and also more “body-hugging”.

 Kanjivaram silk sarees are known for traditional colours such as maroon, green, mustard, and orange.
 However, pastel-colored Kanjivaram silk sarees are increasingly becoming preferred.
+Click here for the above displayed saree .
 We have our own collection of Kanjivaram silk sarees in beautiful pastel shades in the link below

 While the traditional motives that Kanjivaram silk sarees are known for are based on peacocks, elephants, and horses, there is now a recent trend of using offbeat patterns.
-The below saree is a good example and is woven using fish-shaped body motives woven in thread and zari.
+Click here for the above displayed saree.